Joff3R/ServerManager/README.md

 ## Use cases

+### 1:
-As a user I want to have a dashboard with my servers with following details: IP Address, Name, Memory, Type, Status, Ping, Actions so that I can retrieve all neccesary details of my servers.
+As a user <br>
+I want to have a dashboard with my servers with following details: IP Address, Name, Memory, Type, Status, Ping, Actions <br>
+so that I can retrieve all neccesary details of my servers.

+### 2:
-As a user I want to be able to ping one of my servers to check its connectivity.
+As a user <br>
+I want to ping one of my servers <br>
+to check its connectivity.

+### 3:
+As a user <br>
+I want to delete one of my servers <br>
+so it doesn't appear anymore on the dashboard

+### 4:
+As a user <br>
+I want to sort server dashboard by status <br>
+so it only displays servers that interest me

+### 5:
+As a user <br>
+I want to add new server to the dasboard, providing following details: IP, Name, Memory, Type, Status <br>
+so that I can follow connectivity of a new server in the dashboard

+### 6:
-As
+As a user <br>
+I want to print report in xls file that contains all information from dashboard <br>
+so that I have all necessary information at hand in seperate Excel file